Modigliani-Miller Capital Structure Propositions

 The costs of financial distress can be classified as direct or indirect.
 Some direct costs include actual cash expenses (such as administrative costs) associated with bankruptcy.
 In contrast, indirect costs include agency costs associated with the debt, forgone investment opportunities, and impaired ability to conduct business.

-Companies with assets that have a ready secondary market have lower costs associated with financial distress.
+Companies with assets with a ready secondary market have lower costs associated with financial distress.
 On the other hand, companies with fewer tangible assets have less liquidity and higher costs associated with financial distress.
 The probability of bankruptcy increases as the degree of leverage increases.

 Question